-The Technology Training & Integration Group (TT&I), a subdivision of the Office of Information Technology, is committed to providing services, support, and education to the campus community in order to effectively integrate technology into instructional and administrative operating units.
+The Instructional Technology & Design Services Group (ITDS), a subdivision of the Information Technology Division, is committed to providing services, support, and education to the campus community in order to effectively integrate technology into instructional and administrative operating units.
 We achieve this mission by offering a wide variety of training opportunities, faculty development programs and initiatives, and instructional design expertise delivered in a manner that is customized in order to facilitate, support, and enhance the scholarship of teaching and learning through the use of technology.
 Our focus is on adapting emerging and promising technologies to the teaching curriculum and demonstrating best pedagogical uses that will enhance the learning environment.
 Download a copy of our TT&I Brochure here.
 Here is a link to a full list of workhops we offer: Training Offerings full list.

-Please visit our webpage for access to all TT&I resources.
+Please visit our webpage for access to all ITDS resources.

 Empowering Online Teaching and Learning

 “Empowering Online Teaching and Learning” is a four-week program intended to provide faculty with an overview of teaching and learning online, applicable for both online and hybrid courses.
-This course will start on Monday, October 19th and go through Sunday, November 15th.
-Facilitated by TTI’s Instructional Designers, this course will demand approximately 2-4 hours of participation over each of the four weeks.
+Facilitated by ITDS’ Instructional Designers, this course will demand approximately 2-4 hours of participation over each of the four weeks.
 Participation in this program is highly recommended for all faculty members who will be teaching online or hybrid courses for the first time at Montclair State University.
-You may click Here to register now.

 For further assistance, please email firstname.lastname@example.org.